jsdclxvi/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## What do you call two barracuda fish?
+A Pairacuda!